-Note: The alarm is applicable only to Mediant 1000 Series, Mediant 2000, Mediant 3000, Mediant 2600, and Mediant 4000.
+Note: Applicable only to Mediant 1000, Mediant 3000, Mediant 2600, and Mediant 4000.

-Table 7-38: acBoardTemperatureAlarm
+Table 7-39: acBoardTemperatureAlarm

-Alarm acBoardTemperatureAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.3 Description Sent when the device excee ds its temperature limits 3.
-Source Varbind Text System#0 Event Type equipmentAlarm Probable Cause The air filter is saturated.
-One of the fans work slower than expected. temperatureUnacceptable (50) Alarm Severity Condition <text></text> Corrective Action Critical Internal temperature is too high for normal operation Board temperature too high Check that the ambient environment around the chassis was not changed (room temperature, air-conditioner, and location of the chassis on the site).
+Alarm acBoardTemperatureAlarm OID 1.3.6.1.4.1.5003.9.10.1.21.2 Description Sent when the device excee ds its temperature limit S. Source Varbind Text System#0 Event Type equipmentAlarm Probable Cause The air filter is saturated One of the fans work slotemperatureUnacceptable (5 wer than expected.
+Alarm Severity Condition <text></text> Corrective Action Critical Internal temperature is too high for normal operation Board temperature too high Check that the ambient environment around the chassis was not changed (room temperature, airconditioner, and location of the chassis on the site).
 If the ambient environment is the same, make sure that all unoccupied module slots are covered with blank panels.
-Check the chassis ventilation outlet and make Check the chassis vehiliation obtiet and make sure that they are not obstructed for air flow.
-Mediant 3000 Only: Clean the air filter - refer to the Hardware Installation Manual on how to clean/replace the air filter.
+Check the chassis ventilation outlet and make sure that they are not obstructed for air flow.
+3. Mediant 3000 Only: Clean the air filter - refer to the Hardware Installation Manual on how to clean/replace the air filter.
 If after cleaning the air filter the alarm still exists: Check if all fans in the system are properly operating.
-Check if you also received a Fan Tray alarm, which indicates that one or more fans in the Fan Tray are faulty (major).
-If this is the case, send the faulty Fan Tray to AudioCodes as RMA.
-Send an RMA request to AudioCodes for the Fan Tray.
+Check if you also received a Fan Tray alarm, when indicates that one or more fans in the Fan Tray afaulty (major).
+If this is the case, send the faulty Tray to AudioCodes as RMA.
+Send an RMA required AudioCodes for the Fan Tray.
 Cleared Temperature returns to normal operating values - -